NZeauu/tvrecap/README.md

     const DB_PORT = 3306;
 ?>
 ```
+4. Add your TMDB API key to the python file in `ad/scripts/` folder to get the data from the API.
+5. Configure your mail server to send emails.
+I used Postfix and Dovecot on a Debian server.
+You can follow the tutorial linked above to set up your mail server.

 ## Features to add
 - [ ] Add SMTP functionality to send verification email on account creation